Annual Membership Subscription

 From: $30.00 / year

-Full-year Membership (valid from Jan 1 to Dec 31 each year) on an annual, automatic billing cycle
+General Membership on an annual, automatic billing cycle

 Clear

-At any time, you can stop or restart your Annual Membership Subscription (or switch between regular dues and discounted dues) in the “Annual Membership Subscription” tab of your “Account” page.
+At any time, you may stop or restart your Annual Membership Subscription (or switch between ‘regular dues + annual donation,’ ‘regular dues,’ and ‘reduced dues’) in the “Annual Membership Subscription” tab of your Member Account page.

-When dues are processed each year, you will also be re-subscribed to Subtext, our weekly members-only email newsletter.
-You may unsubscribe from Subtext at any time through the link at the bottom of each issue.
+By becoming a General Member (or renewing your General Membership), you also subscribe (or re-subscribe) to Subtext, our weekly members-only email newsletter.
+You may unsubscribe from Subtext through the “Unsubscribe” link at the bottom of each issue.

 Scroll to Top